Novel ecosystem: Technosphere

 The technosphere is the part of the environment on Earth where technodiversity extends its influence into the biosphere.
 "For the development of suitable restoration strategies, a clear distinction has to be made between different functional classes of natural and cultural solar-powered biosphere and fossil-powered technosphere landscapes, according to their inputs and throughputs of energy and materials, their organisms, their control by natural or human information, their internal self-organization and their regenerative capacities."
-The weight of Earth's technosphere has been calculated as 30 trillion tons, a mass greater than 50 kilos for every square metre of the planet's surface.
+The weight of Earth's technosphere has been suggested to be 30 trillion tons, a mass greater than 50 kilos for every square metre of the planet's surface.

 Technoecosystems

 The concept of technoecosystems has been pioneered by ecologists Howard T. Odum and Zev Naveh.
-Technoecosystems interface with and are competitive toward natural systems.
+Technoecosystems interfere with and compete against natural systems.
 They have advanced technology (or technodiversity) money-based market economies and have a large ecological footprints.
 Technoecosystems have far greater energy requirements than natural ecosystems, excessive water consumption, and release toxic and eutrophicating chemicals.
 Other ecologists have defined the extensive global network of road systems as a type of technoecosystem.